Understanding skin cancer

 Diagnosis and Clinical Assessments

 Skin cancer is commonly diagnosed through a biopsy.
-A small sample of the suspicious lesion is examined under a microscope to detect cancer cells.
+A small sample of the suspicious lesion is examined under a microscope to detect cancer cells, often following initial Skin Lesion Detection and Skin Lesion Analysis.
 Different types of biopsies (shave, punch, excisional) may be used depending on the lesion’s size and location.
 Early and accurate diagnosis is vital for better treatment options and outcomes.

 Treatment Options

 Mohs surgery is a common treatment for basal cell carcinoma.
 It removes cancerous tissue layer by layer, preserving healthy skin.
 It’s particularly useful for sensitive areas like the face.
+Recognizing Basal Cell Carcinoma Symptoms early can help determine the most effective treatment approach.
 Other treatments include cryotherapy, radiation therapy, and chemotherapy for more advanced cases.

 Recovery and Rehabilitation